Last revision: May 22, 2023

-Manuscripts for submission to JWMR should be prepared according to the following instructions.
-JWMR follows the Uniform Requirements for Manuscripts Submitted to Biomedical Journals: Writing and Editing for Biomedical Publication (http://www.icmje.org/) if not otherwise described below.
+Manuscripts for submission to Journal of Wound Management and Research (JWMR) should be prepared according to the following instructions.
+JWMR follows the Recommendations for the Conduct, Reporting, Editing and Publication of Scholarly Work in Medical Journals (ICMJE Recommendations, available from: http://www.ICMJE.org) if not otherwise described below.
 Any physician, nurse or researcher throughout the world can submit a manuscript if the scope of the manuscript is appropriate.
 Only original manuscripts that have not been published elsewhere and that are not currently submitted for inclusion in another publication will be considered for publication in JWMR; neither the article nor any part of its essential substance, tables, or figures has been or will be published or submitted elsewhere before appearing in JWMR (in part or in full, in English or in another language), and will not be submitted elsewhere unless rejected by JWMR of withdrawn by the author(s).
 If an author violates this requirement, the Editorial Board may reject the manuscript or impose a moratorium on submission of new manuscripts from the author.
 If deemed sufficiently serious, the Editorial Board can refer the matter for investigation to the author’s academic institution or hospital, to the appropriate state or local disciplinary body.

 SUBMISSION OF MANUSCRIPTS